suraweera-AGSS/MyTaskEasier/README.md

 This repository is currently under development.
 We'll soon provide detailed instructions on building and running the app.

-**Technologies Used:**
+**Technologies Used:** Kotlin

-* Android Studio
-* Kotlin
-* Room Persistence Library
-* Kotlin Coroutines
-* RecyclerView
-* ViewModel Architecture

-**Contributing:**
+---
+**For Contributing:**

-We welcome contributions to this project!
+*We welcome contributions to this project!
 Feel free to fork the repository and submit pull requests for bug fixes or new features.
-Please ensure your code adheres to the existing code style and functionality.
+Please ensure your code adheres to the existing code style and functionality.*
+---

-**Author:**
+**Author:** Suraweera A.G.S.S - IT22339492

-Sithum Suraweera

 **Stay Tuned!**